datanav/docs/technical/tripletex-tidsbanken.rst

    * - organizationNumber
      - Organisasjonsnummer

-Once a link between a Tripletex Customer and a  Kunde is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer and a Tidsbanken Kunde is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer and a  Kunde:
+The following properties are synchronized between a Tripletex Customer and a Tidsbanken Kunde:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     -  Kunde Property
+     - Tidsbanken Kunde Property
-     -  Data Type
+     - Tidsbanken Data Type
    * - customerNumber
      - sesam_kundeId
      - "string"